skaynor/wildhunts-campaign/docs/resources/weapons/dual-repeaters.md

 *You gain a +1 bonus on attacks and damage rolls.*

-**Empowered.** When you reload your repeaters while you are within 10 feet of a hostile creature, your repeaters are empowered for 1 minute or until you reload again when their isn't a hostile creature in range.
+**Empowered.** When you reload your repeaters while you are within 10 feet of a hostile creature, your repeaters are empowered for 1 minute or until you reload again when there isn't a hostile creature in range.
 While empowered, you gain an extra +1 bonus on attacks and damage rolls when attacking a creature within your weapon's normal attack range.

 **Additional Ammo Available.**